beefoo/climate-wall-docs/_tech/README.md

 ### Physical controls

 - There will be four to six screens that contain interactive content and thus will require physical controls
-- There will not be three screens in a row that will be interactive
+- ~~There will not be three screens in a row that will be interactive~~ _yes there will be, but will be tested for spacing/usability issues_
-- As of now, there will be up to two physical controls per interactive screen
+- As of now, there will be up to two physical controls per interactive screen (_however, there may be a button group that contains up to six buttons_)
 - As of now, the types of physical controls include:
     - slider
         - smooth and continuous (i.e. not notched/incremental)